sealuzh/cloud-workbench/chef-repo/site-cookbooks/README.md

 # Next steps

-1. Update `metadata.rb` with the cookbook specific informations (e.g. dependencies)
+1. Update `metadata.rb` and `README.md` with the cookbook specific informations (e.g. dependencies)
 2. Write your cookbook and make use of the resources provided out of the box: http://docs.opscode.com/chef/resources.html
   * Search the docs any time: http://docs.opscode.com/search.html
+3. Delete unnecessary files and directories